DJO3/fibonacci/README.txt

 the user wishes to know the first digit of Fibonacci, the program *must* return
 0. If they wish to know the second digit, the program *must* return 1.
 If they wish to know the 10th digit, the program *must* return 34, so on and so forth.

-Instructions:

-1) Run the script
-2) To iteratively compute the value of Fibonacci, use f1(n), where n is the desired digit in the sequence.
-3) To recursively compute the value of Fibonacci, use f2(n), where n is the desired digit in the sequence.
-4) To determine whether each program returns the same output for n, run qa(n).

-Notes:

-1) If you want to see the list being generated iteratively in f1(), just remove the '#' from the following line: '#print (i-1), '=', terms'

-2) I imagine it is different for each computer, but using recursion, f2(), is really only a viable method for determining the first 30 or 40 digits of Fibonacci.
-This is because the number of processes that are being run increase exponentially as the value of n increases.
-If you try f2(100), it will take more than a few minutes for the correct value to be returned.

-3) For higher digits of Fibonacci, I strongly suggest that you use f1().
-It will accomplish the task far quicker than f2().